 If you haven’t jumped on the Stories wagon yet, now is the time!
 Stories are a great way to show “the process.”
 Followers love being able to get a glimpse behind the scenes and see how the professionals do it.
 The key, when deciding whether or not to put something on stories, is to consider your audience.
 Since Instagram is first and foremost a marketing tool for your business, your top priority should be posting what potential clients will find interesting as opposed to other designers.

 Your actual feed should be a cohesive, lightly edited grid of professional/portfolio shots.
 Pro tip: be certain you aren’t posting all your project photos as soon as you receive them, even if you only have a few finished projects (more about how to stretch reveal photos into evergreen content here).
 When you’re sharing other designers’ work that often, it’s so important that you give proper credit (check out our guide to Instagram etiquette here).
-If you’re an established designer, your feed should be closer to 75% original work and 25% others’.

 If you’re already feeling overwhelmed, don’t worry.
 Today, we are sharing some content ideas to help you keep things fresh and hopefully lighten the mental load of constant engagement.